tomas-fryza/avr-examples/lab6-i2c/README.md

    * [oled.c](https://raw.githubusercontent.com/tomas-fryza/avr-labs/master/library/oled/oled.c)
    * [oled.h](https://raw.githubusercontent.com/tomas-fryza/avr-labs/master/library/oled/oled.h)

-   > **Note:** The library for OLED displays with SSD1306 or SH1106 controler was created by [Sylaina](https://github.com/Sylaina/oled-display) and slightly modified by Tomas Fryza for the purpose of this course.
+   > **Note:** The library for OLED displays with SSD1306 or SH1106 controller was created by [Sylaina](https://github.com/Sylaina/oled-display) and slightly modified by Tomas Fryza for the purpose of this course.

 2. Add the following code and test the display.